Argentine holdouts say would discuss debt extension in good faith

 On Monday, Griesa appointed New York financial trial lawyer Daniel Pollack as a special master to assist in the negotiations.

-Pollack would not respond directly when asked whether a meeting with Argentine Economy Minister Axel Kicillof was scheduled, saying: “I am making every effort to assist the parties to reach a resolution of their litigation as rapidly as possible.
-The issues are complex and very significant for all parties.”
-A source familiar with the situation said Pollack has already begun the process.

-"There was a meeting today with both sides' lawyers and Pollack, but it was strictly a get to know you gathering rather than a substantive discussion on the issues," the source said.

-Kicillof is due to speak at the United Nations in New York on Wednesday about the debt situation, Argentina's U.N.
+Argentina's Economy Minister Axel Kicillof is due to speak at the United Nations in New York on Wednesday about the debt situation, Argentina's U.N.
 Ambassador Maria Cristina Perceval told Reuters.
-Kicillof will also meet with lawyers for the Argentine government while in New York, a government source in Buenos Aries told Reuters, but it is unclear if he will also meet with holdout investors or Pollack.
+It is unclear if Kicillof will also meet with holdout investors and/or Pollack.

-"Argentina's officials have yet to engage in any way with the principals of its creditors, or even take steps to schedule such a meeting," the letter from Dechert said.

 Griesa's order was upheld after the U.S. Supreme Court on June 16 denied the government's request to hear an appeal on the injunction put on financial institutions from transferring payments by the government through the U.S. banking system.